FSH - School of Health and Human Performance header

 Academic biography

 Sarahjane is an Associate Professor of Physical Education at the School of Health and Human Performance at DCU.
-She has previously held many roles in the School including Head of School (2019 - 2022), and Programme Chair for Physical Education (2008 - 2011, and 2016 - 2019).
-She teaches across a range of PE related areas, including pedagogy, curriculum and instructional models, curriculum development, and health related activity and health related fitness.
+She has held many roles in the School including Head of School (2019 - 2022), and Programme Chair for Physical Education (2008 - 2012, and 2016 - 2019).

-Sarahjane graduated with a degree is Physical Education and Maths from the University of Limerick in 2001.
-She taught physical education for a year in second level education (2001 - 2002) before completing a PhD in Physical Activity Measurement at the University of Limerick in 2006.
-Sarahjane lectured in Physical Education in St Patricks college Drumcondra from 2006 - 2007, and has lectured in Physical Education (physical education and sport pedagogy, curriculum development and evaluation) in the School of Health and Human Performance at Dublin City University from 2007 to present.
+Sarahjane graduated with a degree in Physical Education and Mathematics from the University of Limerick in 2001.
+Following a year teaching physical education at second level, she completed her PhD in Physical Activity at the University of Limerick in 2006.
+She lectured in Physical Education at St. Patrick’s College, Drumcondra (2006–2007), and has been a lecturer in the School of Health and Human Performance at Dublin City University since 2007, where she teaches and researches in the areas of physical education, health, and rehabilitation pedagogy.

 Research interests